adinathprakashan/Jitsuzon-/README.md

     <br/><br/>

-    Then I found a good old bunker.
+    I found a good old bunker.
 I'll live my life here — I thought.
 It was a paradise for a fucked-up world.
     I had that place all for me.
 All I had to do was to kill a man and his pregnant wife.

     <br/><br/>